-Foreclosure usually doesn’t sneak up homeowners.
+Foreclosure doesn’t usually sneak up homeowners.
 You’ll probably know, well before you fall behind in your mortgage payments, that you’re having trouble making ends meet.
 Maybe you’ve been laid off or faced unexpected medical bills, which has made your monthly payments out of reach.
 After you do fall behind, you’ve probably got a few months before your lender even starts a foreclosure because, in most cases, the loan servicer can’t begin the process until you’re more than 120 days delinquent on the loan.

 During that time, the servicer has to let you know about loss mitigation (foreclosure alternative) options.
 The 120-day period is also a good time to start learning the foreclosure process in your state.
 One way to do this is to read your state's foreclosure statutes.
 After reviewing your state's laws, you'll better understand what steps are involved and your rights during the process.

 The first step in finding your state’s foreclosure statutes is to learn the references to the laws governing the procedures in your state.
 These references are called citations, and the laws are known as statutes.
 By using the citation, you can find and read your state’s laws.
-(Nolo’s book The Foreclosure Survival Guide provides the citations for each state’s foreclosure statutes.
-You can also generally find the citations online by searching for “[your state's] foreclosure laws” or similar language.)

 The easiest way to access a state’s statutes is online.
 To find them, search for “[your state] statutes” or “[your state] laws."
 Make sure you’re reading the most recent, official laws.
 Often, when it comes to official statutes, the URL will end in “.gov” or the statutes will be on an official state legislature webpage.

 Once you find a collection of the statutes, you can browse through various levels of subject headings, which usually organized by numbered title, article, chapter, and section.